 By Srinivas Gumdelli & Nathan Typanski Migrations to Kubernetes are inherently messy.
-While progress has been made in recent years with StatefulSet and persistent volumes, these are relatively young features in Kubernetes, which is built upon the concept of ephemeral pods.
+While progress has been made in recent years with StatefulSet and persistent volumes,

 This blog post discusses the design of the PAX ethereum smart contracts with an emphasis on our minimalist contract design philosophy.